Other sources: books and articles

 This is not supposed to be a bibliography, just a short list of selected books that pertain to the general topic of dark tourism

-and may thus be of interest to readers of this website (those who want to pursue the academic study of dark tourism are referred to the bibliographies in books like Sharpley/Stone 2009 and to the iDTR website
+and may thus be of interest to readers of this website (those who want to pursue the academic study of dark tourism are referred to the bibliographies in the relevant scholarly works):

 If a title is hyperlinked, clicking on it will open a review of the work in question.